Skip to content

 In this context, “winding” refers to the process of re-rolling materials into individual rolls after the machine has slit them.

-For instance, roll-to-roll adhesive lamination might involve laminating a PET carrier between acrylic tape and silicone tape to create a differential double-sided acrylic-silicone tape.
+For instance, roll-to-roll lamination might involve laminating a PET carrier between acrylic and silicone tape to create a differential double-sided acrylic-silicone tape.

 By now, you’ve probably read enough to decide whether roll-to-roll manufacturing suits your project.
-So, how do you decide which converter to use?
+So, how do you determine which type to use, and once further, which converter with that capability will you choose?

 A lot of it comes down to their manufacturing capabilities.
-If a converter offers the services you’re looking for with guaranteed quality standards, then they could be a good choice for you.
+If a converter offers the services you’re looking for with your required quality standards, then they could be a good choice.
+However, just because they have the right capability does not mean they offer the right value or know how to use it correctly.
+Your converter should provide the value proposition that will match your specific project.

-If you’re interested in contacting a converter about a roll-to-roll solution, reach out to Strouse today for a free consultation.
+If you’re interested in speaking to a converter about a roll-to-roll solution, contact Strouse today for a free consultation.
 Otherwise, you can learn more about converting in our Learning Center.

 avatar